code0monkey1/learn-typescript-fullstackopen/README.md

 Where ever you use this as a type , you'll have to provide either of the 3 values specified , for it to be a valid assignment.

+> `Quick Tip` : So if, for example, your values comes from an external interface, there is no definite guarantee that it will be one of the allowed values , specified by you in the type definition.
+>
+> Therefore, it's still better to include error handling and be prepared for the unexpected to happen, when getting data from external sources.